Ziming Zhu 朱梓铭

 I was born in Guilin, a small but stunningly beautiful city in Guangxi, China.
 In 2009, I moved to London with my parents and have lived there ever since.
 Between 2016-2019, I studied for three years at LSE pursuing a BSc in Economic History.
 Thereafter, I spent a year at Wolfson College, University of Cambridge, where I obtained my MPhil in Economic and Social History.

-I was captivated by the Beautiful Game soon after arriving in the U.K. and became an avid football (it's not soccer!) fan.
-My other hobbies include eating ice cream (please send recommendations), hiking on England's pleasant pastures, and watching various other sporting events.
+I was captivated by the Beautiful Game soon after arriving in the U.K. and became an avid football player and fan.
+My other hobbies include appreciating good gelato on my travels, hiking on England's pleasant pastures, and watching various other sporting events.